flatpak/flatpak-docs/docs/publishing.rst

 <https://flathub.org>`_, which provides a large centralized repository of
 Flatpak applications.

+To publish an application to Flathub, follow the instructions `here <https://github.com/flathub/flathub>`.

 Alternatively, it is possible to host a repository yourself, or to distribute Flatpaks as single file bundles.